ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/data/16s_data/16s_sequences_mafft_alignment.fasta
 > ```
 1. Open MEGA on your Computer
-2. Drag-n-drop the `16s_sequences_mafft_alignment.fasta` file from session 1 on the window
+2. Drag-n-drop the `16s_sequences_mafft_alignment.fasta` file on the window.
+The file is available in the `mafft` folder from session 1, in the `data/16s_data` folder in your git repo, or whereever you have downloaded it from EVA or via `wget`.
 3. Choose `Analize` because the file is already aligned
 4. Choose `Nucleotide Sequences`
 5. Choose `Yes` when asked if these are protein-coding sequences because we are using the full 16S sequence.